Effect of isolated pronation-supination (lateral wrist radiograph)

 The purist definition of a true lateral wrist radiograph is defined by the scaphopisocapitate relationship as “...the palmar context of the pisiform should be overlaying the central third of the interval between the palmar cortices of the distal scaphoid pole and the capitate head..."
 1.

-The anecdotal definition of a lateral wrist is, the distal radius and ulna are superimposed as well as all the carpal bones.
+The anecdotal definition of a lateral wrist is that the distal radius and ulna are superimposed as well as all the carpal bones.

-The positioning of a lateral wrist radiograph has a barrage of academia attached to it, the central theme to that being, simply the pronation-supination movement of the wrist from a PA view to lateral does not result in an orthogonal view of the distal radioulnar joint.
+The positioning of a lateral wrist radiograph has a barrage of academia attached to it, the central theme to that being simply that the pronation-supination movement of the wrist from a PA view to lateral does not result in an orthogonal view of the distal radioulnar joint.

 Effect of pronation-supination

-Radiographers and clinicians alike should consider this when assessing and request a wrist series, if the ulna styloid has not changed profile from the PA view to the lateral it is not technically an orthogonal view of the PA wrist.
-As quoted in the Radiology of Emergency Medicine, ‘...one view is no view 2‘
+Radiographers and clinicians alike should consider this when assessing and requesting a wrist series, respectively: if the ulnar styloid has not changed profile from the PA view to the lateral view, it is not technically an orthogonal view of the PA wrist.
+As quoted in the Radiology of Emergency Medicine, ‘...one view is no view‘ 2.

 - 1. Goldfarb CA, Yin Y, Gilula LA et-al. Wrist fractures: what the clinician wants to know.
 Radiology.
 2001;219 (1): 11-28. doi:10.1148/radiology.219.1.r01ap1311 - Pubmed citation